Sysuzqs/PDENNEval/README.md

 ### Train and Test

-Our implementation is saved in the `models` directory.
+Our implementation is saved in the `src` directory.
 The relevant code files for each methods are saved in a subdirectorys named after the method name.
 If you want to evaluate a certain method, please enter the corresponding subdirectory.
 A detailed guidance is provided to help you running training and testing.

 ### Estimate Lipschitz Upper Bound